Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the grounds for the vote of no confidence must be presented in both written form and can be read by a Member seeking the disendorsement of the candidate or elected representative; and

-   2. the candidate or elected representative who is the subject of the petition must be given the opportunity to present a statement in their defence.
+   b) the candidate or elected representative who is the subject of the petition must be given the opportunity to present a statement in their defence.

-   3. The statement in defence may be read by the person who is the subject of the petition or by their nominated representative; or if no person is nominated then by the meeting facilitator or a person nominated by the meeting facilitator.
+   c) The statement in defence may be read by the person who is the subject of the petition or by their nominated representative; or if no person is nominated then by the meeting facilitator or a person nominated by the meeting facilitator.

-   4. in both cases read statements should take no longer than 30 minutes each.
+   d) in both cases read statements should take no longer than 30 minutes each.

 6. To succeed a no confidence motion must obtain at least a 60% majority of the eligible Members voting.